econder/mrplatform/MRPlatform/README.md

 ### Version Information

+### 2.0.21
+* Fixed a bug with WMI.LogicalDisks creating list of generic objects instead of list of LogicalDisk objects.

 ### 2.0.20
 * Added AlarmGroup property to MenuItem to allow alarm group functions on the menu buttons on a per-button basis.